SifisoSithole/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5-print_numbers.c - This program prints all all single digits of base 10 starting from 0

 6-print_numberz.c - This program prints all all single digits of base 10 starting from 0, using putchar

+7-print_tebahpla.c - This program prints the alphabets in reverse order, using putchar